 In 2009, we began an extensive survey of midcentury modern houses in Lawrence, one of only a few studies of its kind done in the United States.
-After identifying nearly 40 significant houses (as determined by our panel of “experts”), we set out to visit each one and evaluate them using criteria we developed.
+After identifying nearly 40 significant houses (as determined by our panel of “experts”), we set out to visit each one and evaluate them using the criteria we developed.
 (See example below.)
 In total, we visited 33 houses over the course of two summers in 2009 and 2010.
 We met with the owners, took interior and exterior photographs, examined any architectural plans or related documents, and conducted exhaustive background research on each site.
 From there, we picked 13 houses — a “Baker’s Dozen” — to highlight.

 —A sample of the form we used to evaluate houses—